 More recently we hosted the influential Musical Progressions Roundtable (MPR).
 This involved colleagues from across the sector and many young people too and led to a major shift in how progression is viewed across the sector.
 The MPR’s findings in particular informed the development of both Furthering Talent and our Talent to Talent young musician-led mentoring programme supported by Arts Council England.

-With support from Arts Council England we piloted our peer-mentoring scheme Talent to Talent across 2016 and 19.
-The programme aims to enable young musicians to take a lead and discover more about their musical self through sharing ideas and experiences with a mentor and/or mentee at a different stage in their musical development.
-45 AYM supported young musicians were involved in the pilot across 18 months.
+Talent to Talent is AYM’s music-based mentoring programme which combines peer mentoring opportunities with creative music making.
+Funded by a project grant from Arts Council England, this latest programme builds on the learning from AYM’s 2016 pilot phase of Talent to Talent, which aimed to enable young musicians to take a lead and discover more about their musical selves through sharing ideas and experiences with a mentor or mentee at a different stage in their musical development.

 We are currently piloting this peer-led training programme.
 Delivered by musical leaders, for music leaders, the training aims to build on music leaders’ existing tool kit, whatever setting they are working in.
 The training will look at different ways to support young people to overcome obstacles to their music making.
 An accompanying film series, also called Practical Progression is already available.
 Keep a look out for more information to come.

 We’ll always continue to explore new ways to improve the way talented young people from low income families can be supported.
 The young people we help are constantly striving to be excellent musicians, and we continually strive to be better enablers.
 We support each of their musical journeys, refining, developing and evaluating the way that we work, to research new approaches that can help make a difference in the lives of talented young people.